GoogleCloudPlatform/cloudml-samples/census/README.md

 ```

 ### Using Cloud ML Engine
+*NOTE* If you used downloaded the training files to your local file system, be sure
+to reset the `TRAIN_FILE` and `EVAL_FILE` environment variables to refer to a GCS location.
+Data must be in GCS for cloud-based training.

 Run the code on Cloud ML Engine using `gcloud`.
 Note how `--job-dir` comes
 before `--` while training on the cloud and this is so that we can have
 different trial runs during Hyperparameter tuning.